-- with multiple year and capital project budgets.
-Valid encumbrances for the new fiscal year must be re-established after July 1st. - b.
+- b.
 Modifications to purchase orders to accommodate necessary increases or decreases shall be completed.
 Agencies must disencumber invalid encumbrances including current and prior year encumbrances.
-The deadline to submit change orders to FCD is established by the yearend guidelines. - c.
-Encumbrances for professional services should be committed only to the amount related to services that will be performed and accepted prior to June 30th.

-4. Accounts Payable -
+The deadline to submit change orders to FCD is established by the year-end guidelines. - c.
+Encumbrances for professional services should be committed only to the amount related to services that will be performed and accepted prior to June 30th. - 4.
+Accounts Payable - a.

-- a.
 Goods and services must be received by June 30th to qualify as accounts payable for the fiscal year being closed and meet compliance with the requirements of full accrual basis of accounting.
 Encumbrances for professional services should be committed only to the amount related to services that will be performed and accepted prior to June 30th. - b.
 Payment vouchers for accounts payable as of June 30th may be submitted from July 1 through the date determined by FCD as required in the year-end closing instructions. - c.
-Requests for Approval to Pay Prior Year Bills for invoices not submitted for payment by the deadline established by FCD will be accepted by FCD beginning on the date as required in the year-end closing instructions.

-5. Cash Receipts -
+Requests for Approval to Pay Prior Year Bills for invoices not submitted for payment by the deadline established by FCD will be accepted by FCD beginning on the date as required in the year-end closing instructions. - 5.
+Cash Receipts - a.

-- a.
 Cash receipts must be deposited with the State Fiscal Agent Bank before the close of business on June 30th to be credited to the fiscal year being closed.
-Cash receipts will be credited to the Fiscal Year based on when the monies post to the State Fiscal Agent Bank account. - b.
+Cash receipts will be credited to the Fiscal Year based on when the monies are posted to the State Fiscal Agent Bank account. - b.
 Per NMSA 1978, §34-6-37, all activity for the Judicial District Court accounts must be reported to STO by 12:00 noon of the deadline set by FCD in the year-end closing instructions.
-The Administrative Office of the Courts (AOC) provides further instructions at their annual AOC Chief Financial Officers' meeting.

-Cash Disbursements -
+The Administrative Office of the Courts (AOC) provides further instructions at their annual AOC Chief Financial Officers' meeting. - 6.
+Cash Disbursements - a.

-- a.
 Payment vouchers to be processed prior to the fiscal year end must be submitted by the deadline set by FCD in the year-end closing instructions. - b.
-Requests to replenish petty cash funds must be received by the date established by FCD in the year-end closing instructions.

-7. Operating Transfers -

-a.
-An operating transfer requiring the exchange of cash between agencies and/or funds shall be submitted to FCD as required in the year-end closing instructions.
+Requests to replenish petty cash funds must be received by the date established by FCD in the year-end closing instructions. - 7.
+Operating Transfers - a.
+An operating transfer requiring the exchange of claims on cash between agencies and/or funds shall be submitted to FCD as required in the year-end closing instructions.
 Proper authorization from the designated fund administrators shall be provided with the operating transfer.
 The transfer shall be submitted in the form of a journal upload for transfers between agencies or be entered on-line for transfers between funds.
 (Refer to DFA Year-End Closing Instructions for further detail).

-8. Correction Entries -

-a.
-Entries to reclassify or post transactions affecting the fiscal year being closed must be received by the deadline set by FCD in the year-end closing instructions.

-9. Reports -

-a.
-The monthly verification of an agency's financial records to SHARE reports is considered a standard operating procedure.
-Each agency is responsible for running financial year-end reports.
-To facilitate fiscal year end closing, agencies shall verify and validate their financial records to SHARE reports by June 15th.
-Agencies are strongly encouraged to use the Validating the Trail Balance Manual that can be obtained from the FCD website under the Resource Information/Manuals web page, http://nmdfa.state.nm.us/Manuals.

-10. Miscellaneous -